primus/primus/README.md

 #### spark.id

-This is the connection id we use to identify the connection.
-This should not be seen as a "session id" and can change between disconnects and reconnects.
+This is an unique id that we use to identify this single connection with.
+Normally the frameworks refer to this as an `sessionid` which is confusing as it's only used for the duration of one single connection.
+You should not see this as an "session id" and expect it change to between disconnects and reconnects.

 #### spark.write(data)